 Sub-leases of assets for rights of use are classified as operating leases.
 The subleased portion is classified as investment property, which is subsequently measured by applying the cost model.
 Lease income is recognized in profit or loss in the period in which it is earned.

-The Bank applies IFRS 15 to revenue from contracts with customers to assign the consideration in the contract to each lease component and that is not a lease.
+The Bank applies the service fulfillment to revenue from contracts with customers approach to assign the consideration in the contract to each lease component and that is not a lease.